libexpat/libexpat.github.io/content/pages/welcome.md

 # What is Expat?

-Welcome to Expat, a stream-oriented XML parser library written in C.<br/>
+Welcome to Expat, a stream-oriented XML parser library written in C.<br>
 Expat excels with files too large to fit RAM, and where performance and flexibility are crucial.